Sanchit71/deep-research/README.md

 ⭐ A python port with a little more cli pizzazz of [https://github.com/dzhng/deep-research](https://github.com/dzhng/deep-research)

+⭐ Add support for gemini and google serp api (`https://serper.dev/`).

+⭐ Add a evaluation step after each epoch rather than wholly based on depth param

+⭐ Tweak some prompts with more logs for debugging

 Contribute all you want to this.
 It was fun tweaking it.

 [video demo](https://app.arcade.software/share/e6N8mBQlAMbdc0dmOuS1)